CartoDB/mobile-sdk/doc/getting_started.md

 For mobile maps, each map layer is required to have a **DataSource**, which defines where the layer retrieves data.
 Several common data source implementations are built directly into the Mobile SDK, but you can also define your own data sources using the following parameters.

-- `HTTPRasterTileDataSource` is used for retrieving map tiles as images over HTTP connection
+- `HTTPTileDataSource` is used for retrieving map tiles as MVT vector tiles or images over HTTP connection

-- `LocalVectorDataSource` stores data in memory and is used for adding vector objects to the map, per each user session
+- `LocalVectorDataSource` stores data locally in memory and is used for adding vector objects to the map, per each user session

 **Tip:** For details about selecting different DataSources for your mobile map layers, see [Loading Map Data](/docs/carto-engine/mobile-sdk/loading-map-data/).

-### Basemap
+### Basemap layer

-Basemaps apply the map background required for rendering data.
-Basemaps are required as the bottom layer.
-You can add a vector layer that contains the background of your mobile map by using the following code:
+In most cases adding a basemap layer consists of creating a `CartoOnlineVectorTileLayer` object with specified style and adding the layer to the layer list of your Map View.
+The examples can be found in the code samples above in Creating your Project section.

+In addition, CARTO Mobile SDK supports downloading map packages to the device for offline use. `CartoOfflineVectorTileLayer` class can be used as a base layer in that case.

+### Data layers

+In order to add vector elements (lines, popups, texts and so on) to the map, the first step requires constructing a DataSource for the elements and adding a `VectorLayer` to the map:

 <div class="js-TabPanes">
   <ul class="Tabs">